AI-Migrant/persecuted-documents/README.md

-This is **NOT** a license and does not in any way forfeit my rights to the ownership and use of the media files.
+This is **NOT** a license and does not in any way forfeit my rights to the ownership and use of the files.